MikeGreene69/First-Tyme/README.md

 # First-Tyme Ever Getting To Experiment With Something Such As Coding.
-Very Excietd
+Very Excited
 #I Also Dj.
+#Not Currently In School.
+Going Back For Engineering